The Eight Thoughts of a Great Person

 Understanding these noble truths, by a process of reasoning, while getting to know the four as one, /

-He prevails over all pollutants, by the practice of letting happen, and, on finding peace, is not reborn again. // 16.5 /
+He overcomes all toxic influences, by the practice of letting happen, and, on finding peace, is not caused again to be. // 16.5 /

 yaṁ vikramaṁ yoga-vidhāv akurvaṁs